DrejcPesjak/minigrid-crewai/README.md

 ## 📁 Folder Structure & Approaches

 **Note**: The final version of the system is in the `sense-plan-act/` and `ros2-ur5/` folders.
 Other folders represent early prototypes and alternative approaches.
-A polished version of these two will be released soon.

 ### 🤖 Pure Neural Approaches